AjRoAs/rad-parser/README.md

 ## Benchmarking

-Run `npm run benchmark` to compare rad-parser performance against other DICOM parsers (`dicom-parser`, `dcmjs`, and `efferent-dicom`) using the shared DICOM files under `test_data/patient/DICOM`.
-The script exercises every parser on the same 50 files, tracks parse time/success/element count, and writes a JSON report to `benchmark-results.json` so you can inspect the raw measurements.
+Run `npm run benchmark` to compare rad-parser performance across different parsing modes using the shared DICOM files under `test_data/patient/DICOM`.
+The script exercises each parser mode on the same 50 files, tracks parse time/success/element count, and writes a JSON report to `results/benchmark-summary.json` so you can inspect the raw measurements.

-Latest results (average parse time / success) on complex test data:

--   `dicom-parser`: 126.53 μs (fastest, shallow parsing)
--   `dcmjs`: 1.55 ms
--   `efferent-dicom`: 2.76 ms
--   `rad-parser`: **22.76 ms** (deep parsing, see element count)

-**Note:** `rad-parser` performs deep recursive parsing of sequences and validates structural integrity, resulting in a significantly higher element count detected (184 vs ~99 for others) in this benchmark set.
+### Latest Benchmark Results (v1.1.1)

+Benchmark run on 50 DICOM files (average file size: 548 KB):

 ````text
 ================================================================================